dividab/uom/README.md

 The API is divided into modules, where each module contains functions that operate on a type that is exported from that module.
 For example the `Amount` module exports the type `Amount.Amount` and has functions like `Amount.plus()`.

 For more information, see the [full API docs](docs/api.md).

-## Internal Design

-The package is designed around the idea of measure systems.
-A measure system has a number of `BaseUnit`s which is used to create all other derived units in the system which are represented as `ProductUnit` or `TransformedUnit`.
-For example in the SI measure system, `m` and `s` are `BaseUnits`s and they can be used to create the `m/s` `ProductUnit`.

-In the case that a derived unit can be known by a different name, an `AlternateUnit` can be used.
-For example in the SI system the derived unit `N/m2` is also known as `Pascal`.

 ## Prior art